Thriving in Uncertainty

-As the growth economy feeds on relentless expansion and promises the continuous availability of everything from strawberries to digital servants, the unremitting pace of contemporary lifestyles at the messy tail-end of global capitalism seems inevitable.
-It infects the way we deal with time; it affects our sense of values, ethics and purpose.
-The implacable pressure to produce, consume and communicate has lead to a work ethic where everything that is “not work” is viewed as an inactive, indulgent luxury.
-The urgency of our current economic, environmental and cultural predicaments prioritises action.
-Who can afford to idle away their time while it has been widely acknowledged that we are on the brink of crisis, conflict and collapse?
-Whether or not we have been brought up variously under socialist, capitalist or religious ideals, the idea that work can be a solution to almost any problem — from poverty to emotional breakdown — is widespread.
+As the growth economy promises the continuous availability of everything from strawberries to digital servants, the unremitting pace of contemporary lifestyles at the messy tail-end of global capitalism seems inevitable.
+It can infect the way we deal with time.
+The implacable pressure to produce, consume and communicate has lead to the predominant work ethic where everything that is “not work” is viewed as inactive, indulgent luxury.
+The urgency of current economic, environmental and cultural predicaments prioritises action.
+Who can afford to idle away their time when it has been widely acknowledged that we are perpetually on the brink of crisis, conflict and collapse?
+Whether or not we have been brought up variously under socialist or capitalist ideals, the idea that work can be a solution to almost any problem — from poverty to emotional breakdown — is widespread.
 Such worldviews prioritise doing and stigmatise idleness, confining it to sanctioned, scheduled, hard-won breaks such as weekends or summer holidays.
 Nowadays even those moments are easily subsumed into unpaid labour by pervasive communication technologies and compulsive consumption.

 Today’s capitalism (…) is craving for the artist work ethics.
 For the artist, work is not a means to an end; to make art is to be an artist, or to work is to be.
 This work ethics is a very profitable strategy: if you can make people believe in this mantra, they will beg for work, compete for work, and fight for work. (…) To work is to be.
 To be lazy is not to be.
 And we keep on believing it. — Petra Van Brabandt

 None of this is new, yet substantial alternatives seem few and far between.
 We hear about post-growth economics, new labour movements, work-life balance gurus and techno-optimists forecasting an automated future with more time for leisure.
 Whether through a 38, 21 or 4 hour working week, unconditional basic income or ubiquitous automation, we should in theory be moving towards an era where stress and overwork are things of the past.
 However, studies from such organisations as the European Observatory of Working Life or the American Institute of Stress (AIS) have shown that work-related stress is increasing.
-For the majority of the world population, social and economic trends in working life are pulling in opposite directions.
+Social and economic trends in working life are pulling in opposite directions.
 For some, long working hours and (self-)exploitation are the order of the day; others are left with nothing but persistent unemployment and stagnant economies.